The Hubris of "Comfort"

 Why Sherman’s Public Rejection of Cyber Insurance is an Invitation to Disaster

-In the theater of municipal governance, there is a cardinal rule regarding security: you do not broadcast your vulnerabilities.
+There is a basic rule in municipal security: you do not broadcast your vulnerabilities.
 Yet, the administration of Sherman, Connecticut, recently did exactly that.
-This was not a casual hallway conversation; according to the official Board of Selectmen agenda for March 26, 2026, "Cyber Insurance Premiums" was formally slated under the "Information & Discussion" section.
-The town leadership sat down, evaluated the costs, and officially decided to gamble with the municipality's digital infrastructure.
-Days later, buried deep in the April 2nd edition of the Town Tribune, they effectively published a full-page prospectus for international ransomware syndicates.
+This wasn't a leaked memo or a casual hallway conversation.
+According to the official Board of Selectmen agenda for March 26, 2026, "Cyber Insurance Premiums" was slated for public discussion.
+Town leadership evaluated the costs and formally decided to drop the municipality's coverage.
+Days later, buried in the April 2nd edition of the Town Tribune, they essentially printed a prospectus for international ransomware syndicates.

 The revelation came disguised as a mundane bureaucratic update.
 Following that late-March discussion, it was noted that the town’s IT provider believes cyber insurance is unnecessary, relying instead on existing network safeguards.
-The report concluded with a chillingly casual sentence: "Both Mr. Lowe and Selectman Bob Ostrosky were comfortable with the assessment".
+The report concluded with a remarkably casual note: "Both Mr. Lowe and Selectman Bob Ostrosky were comfortable with the assessment".

-To the untrained eye, this reads as fiscal prudence.
-To a sophisticated bad actor, it is a flashing neon target.
-It is a public confirmation that a municipal government—currently preparing to vote on an $18 million operating budget and actively funneling another $50 million into a massive school construction project—is operating completely without a net.
+To a taxpayer, this might read like fiscal prudence.
+To a bad actor, it is a verified vulnerability.
+A municipal government—currently preparing an $18 million operating budget and funneling another $50 million into a massive school construction project—just confirmed it is operating without a net.

 The Target on Sherman